acend/container-basics-training/content/en/docs/03/_index.md

 Version: '10.3.7-MariaDB-1:10.3.7+maria~jessie'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  mariadb.org binary distribution
 ```

-If you re-read the command above you will notify, that we used the arguments -it (interactive/detached).
+If you re-read the command above you will notify, that we used the arguments -it (interactive/terminal).
 And you might have found out that mariadb does not react to the usual `CTRL-c`.
 So how do we exit this terminal?
 Docker has an escape sequence to detach from a container and leave it running.
 For this you have to press `CTRL-p` and then `CTRL-q` in bash.

 {{% alert title="Note for Webshell" color="primary" %}}
 In the webshell the shortcuts `CTRL-p` and `CTRL-q` are not working.
 Simply close the terminal and open a new one as a workaround.
-You could also start your mariadb container with `docker run -dit -e MARIADB_ROOT_PASSWORD=my-secret-pw mariadb`, note the `d` in `-dit` which starts the container in detached mode.
-Afterward, you can open a shell into the detached container as described below.
 {{% /alert %}}

 {{% alert title="Note for Windows" color="primary" %}}